betht1220/zgradle441/README.md

 Nearly empty java project with a failing test!
+THIS IS NOW A BOOT PROJECT
 ===

 This has been created using gradle; to run the tests, just execute: